team-drift/Synolo/Docs/lidar.md

 To find code that complements the documentation, locate the [company's repository](https://github.com/LightWare-Optoelectronics/lightwarelidar).

-To work with our project, the Lightware comapny's repository has been [forked and updated](https://github.com/team-drift/lightwarelidar_forked.git), Clone this repository in /extern
+To work with our project, the Lightware comapny's repository has been [forked and updated](https://github.com/team-drift/lightwarelidar_forked.git).
+This fork is included in the project as a submodule located in /extern

 ^Here you will find useful code for the ROS Driver, specifically for SF45b and SF40 lidar sensing models

 #### ROS
 The Robot Operating System(ROS) provides libraries and tools to build robotic applications.
 ROS acts as the middle framework between the software and hardware.

+We are using ROS 1 in this project.

 Lightware uses ROS for it's tools that may directly work with the Lidar Sensors